This program is based in San Angelo.

 Interested individuals should attend a Health Professions Orientation as the first step in the application process.
 The initial meeting will determine applicant options and set a time line for completing acceptance requirements.
 The program begins each fall with class selection made by July 15.
 All applicants must have fulfilled admissions criteria by the class selection date.

-- An application to the Respiratory Care program must be submitted to the Howard College Health Professions Division by June 1.
+An application to the Medical Assistant program must be submitted to the Howard College Health Professions Division by June 1.

 Preparation for Admission

-Once accepted into the program, students must complete all required courses within three years.
 In order to progress from one term to another, students must earn a letter grade of “C” or better in all required courses.
 Students who do not make this progress may reapply for the next cycle of the program but will be considered as new applicants and will be subject to the current curriculum and application process.
 Students who do not successfully complete a course must repeat that course.
-In addition, for any co-requisite classes associated with that class, the student must take the final examination and pass with a 75 or higher in order to not have to repeat the co-requisite.
+In addition, for any co-requisite classes associated with that class, the student must take the final examination and pass with a 70 or higher in order to not have to repeat the co-requisite.

 THE PRECEDING CRITERIA DO NOT ACT AS SUBSTITUTE TO ANY HOWARD COLLEGE ADMISSION POLICY-PROGRESS STANDARDS